Mbarali District: Education and transportation

 In the case of education, Mbarali district has several public and private schools in both primary and secondary levels.
 The famous schools like St Ann's and Montfort are within the district.
 Also an advanced level secondary school called Madibira high school is within the district.
 TANZAM-HIGHWAY passes in the southern part of the district.
-The road links the towns of Igawa, Chimala and Igurusi with the cities of Dar es Salaam and Mbeya as well as the neighbouring countries like Malawi and Zambia.
+The road links the towns of Rujewa, Chimala and Igurusi with the cities of Dar es Salaam and Mbeya as well as the neighbouring countries like Malawi and Zambia.
 A railway line called TAZARA which connects the two countries Tanzania and Zambia, runs in the district.